shaloo/docs.arcana/docs/quick-start/gasless-standalone-quick-start.md

 ## Examples

-=== "Only {{config.extra.arcana.wallet_name}} Apps"

-    See `sample-gasless-arcana-only` submodule in the [Auth Examples](https://github.com/arcana-network/auth-examples) GitHub repo for a sample app that integrates with the {{config.extra.arcana.sdk_name}} to use the authentication and built-in gasless transactions features when using {{config.extra.arcana.wallet_name}}.

-=== "Multi-wallet Apps"

-     See `sample-gasless-multi-wallet` submodule in the [Auth Examples](https://github.com/arcana-network/auth-examples) GitHub repo for a sample app that uses MetaMask (or any third-party browser-based wallet) as well as the {{config.extra.arcana.wallet_name}} and enables gasless transactions for both types of wallets.
-This example shows how to use the {{config.extra.arcana.sdk_name}} and the {{config.extra.arcana.gasless_sdk_name}} together.

-=== "Only Third-party Wallet Apps"

    See `sample-gasless-metamask-only` submodule in the [Auth Examples](https://github.com/arcana-network/auth-examples) GitHub repo for a sample app that uses MetaMask (or any third-party browser-based wallet) and needs to enable gasless transactions for third-party wallet via the standalone {{config.extra.arcana.gasless_sdk_name}}.

 ## See Also